Why Ventilate a Roof?

 - Damage to exterior siding, peeling of exterior paints

-Effects of Moisture
+Effects of Moisture on a Roof

 Moisture buildup in the attic is inevitable as showers, cooking, and heating systems send moisture into the home’s air.
 This moist hot air penetrates into the attic, condensing into liquid water when it reaches the cooler roof deck.
 Warm air in the attic also condenses when the temperature drops at night.
 All this water in your attic can lead to: